LXShades/spyroedit/docs/index.md

 * Give Spyro cool and unruly powers, such as the Headbashpocalypse!
 * Edit object properties in-game!
 * Edit scenery and object positions with Genesis!
+* View and export Spyro and object models with Genesis! (.dae export now supported)
+* See the game through new eyes in a prototype Widescreen, HD 60FPS custom renderer!
 * MultiSpyro support: Lead your Army of Spyros with the Spyro trail!
 Includes limited online support

 # Updates
+## 17th July 2018
+* Skies are now rendered in the renderer!
+* Simple spark effects are now rendered in the renderer!
+* Bugfix: Spyro the Dragon now loads and appears to be compatible with Genesis scenery edits
+* Bugfix: Gems were invisible in Genesis

 ## 26th June 2018
 * Genesis now supports animation viewing
 * Genesis now supports model exporting to the collada (.dae) file format